 - In a large bowl, whisk together eggs.
 Add shredded zucchini, cheese, onions, salt, basil, and pepper.
 Stir to combine.
 Divide egg mixture between 10 muffin tins, filling ⅔ of the way full.

-- Bake for 16-20 minutes, or until muffins are set in the center.
+- Bake for about 16-20 minutes, or until muffins are set in the center.
 Remove from oven and allow to cool in the pan for a few minutes (until pan can easily be handled) before carefully removing.

 Recommended Equipment